Try/Catch

 The Error Object

-In the above, err is an optional variable that holds an error object for the associated catch block.
-This object contains information about the exception that was thrown, and is only available in the scope of the catch block.
+In the above, err is an optional variable with an error object for the associated catch block.
+This object contains information about the thrown exception and is only available in the scope of the catch block.

 The error object has two properties: